Hamdija Pozderac

-Hamdija Pozderac (15 January 1924 – 7 April 1988) was a Yugoslav communist politician from Bosnia and Herzegovina.
-He was the 4th President of the People's Assembly of the Socialist Republic of Bosnia and Herzegovina from July 1971 to May 1974.
-Pozderac was also the 3rd Member of the Presidency of Yugoslavia for SR Bosnia and Herzegovina from 15 May 1986 until 15 September 1987 and the 1st President of the League of Communists of Bosnia and Herzegovina from 23 May 1982 to 28 May 1984.
+Hamdija Pozderac (15 January 1924 – 6 April 1988) was a Yugoslav Muslim communist politician from SR Bosnia and Herzegovina.
+He was the 4th President of the People's Assembly of SR Bosnia and Herzegovina from 1971 to 1974.
+Pozderac was also a member of the Presidency of Yugoslavia for SR Bosnia and Herzegovina from 1986 to 1987, and served as President of the League of Communists of Bosnia and Herzegovina from 1982 to 1984.
 He was forced to resign from politics due to a corruption scandal in September 1987.

-He was considered one of the most influential and powerful politicians in Bosnia and Herzegovina during the communist era.
+Pozderac was considered one of the most influential and powerful politicians in Bosnia and Herzegovina during the communist era.
 His removal from the political scene in the late 1980s is today considered one of the most controversial events that preceded the Bosnian War.
 Pozderac was removed due to the Agrokomerc Affair of 1987, which the Yugoslav press compared to the American Watergate scandal.

 Early life

 Pozderac was born in Cazin to an established Bosnian Muslim family which exerted strong influence in the westernmost part of the Bosnian region of Bosanska Krajina known for its strong resistance to the fascist Independent State of Croatia regime during World War II.
 During the war, he joined the illegal Alliance of Communist Youth of Yugoslavia (SKOJ) and the anti-fascist Partisan movement.

 He held various military and public posts in the Bosanska Krajina region during the war and was ordained with several military and public honors.
 Following the advent of communist rule, the Pozderac family affirmed its strong position in Yugoslav politics with Nurija Pozderac and Hamdija's brother, Hakija, both of whom held high positions in the Yugoslav government during and after World War II.
+His younger sister Hasnija was a Mayor of Cazin and also a prominent political figure.
 Pozderac was a close ally of Josip Broz Tito, President of Yugoslavia for 27 years.